Chart Color Schemes

 Income metrics indicate excellent economic conditions, with the area achieving higher performance than 75% of national locations assessed by AreaSearch

-The suburb of Lindfield had one of the highest income levels nationally according to AreaSearch's aggregation of latest ATO data for financial year 2023.
-Its median income among taxpayers was $65,664 and average income stood at $137,584, compared to Greater Sydney's figures of $60,817 and $83,003 respectively.
+The suburb of Lindfield has one of the highest income levels nationally, according to AreaSearch's aggregation of latest ATO data for financial year 2023.
+The median income among taxpayers in Lindfield is $65,664, with an average income of $137,584.
+These figures compare to Greater Sydney's median and average incomes of $60,817 and $83,003 respectively.
 Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Lindfield would be approximately $71,482 (median) and $149,774 (average) as of September 2025.
-Census data from 2021 shows Lindfield's household, family, and personal incomes all rank highly nationally, between the 89th and 95th percentiles.
-Income distribution in Lindfield is led by a segment comprising 36.0% earning $4000+ weekly (4,381 residents), differing from regional patterns where $1,500 - 2,999 dominates with 30.9%.
-Lindfield's affluence is evident with 47.6% earning over $3,000 per week, supporting premium retail and service offerings.
+Census data from 2021 shows that incomes in Lindfield rank highly nationally, with household, family, and personal incomes all between the 89th and 95th percentiles.
+The largest income segment in Lindfield comprises 36.0% earning $4,000 or more weekly (4,381 residents), differing from regional patterns where the dominant segment is $1,500 - $2,999 with 30.9%.
+Lindfield demonstrates affluence with 47.6% earning over $3,000 per week, supporting premium retail and service offerings.
 High housing costs consume 15.3% of income, but strong earnings place disposable income at the 94th percentile nationally.
 The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income